 For a developer writing c# code is always faster than writing SQL queries or use a management studio designer to create databases and tables.
 Here we just need to concentrate on our code and run the migration, the EF takes care of generating the best T-SQL to update the database for us.
 Yes, learning the code-First approach may take time for the first time, here we have to learn how the association works, how to establish a relationship between tables using data-annotations or Fluent API but once you learn it, you find more fun here.

 Now, you must be thinking, when to Choose database-First approach then?

-• Choose Db-First approach, when you have years of experience with SQL and handling database or you find creating databases and tables using SQL statements more interesting than writing C# code.
+• Choose the Db-First approach, when you have years of experience with SQL and handling databases or you find creating databases and tables using SQL statements more interesting than writing C# code.

 • You already have a database ready that doesn't require any further change or has been finalized by a team of well-experienced DBA's, then there is no point in choosing Code-First here.